 Economics 101 dictates the price of your ad space.

-- Increased Supply: Many people receive new devices (phones, tablets, laptops) as gifts in late December, resulting in a surge in internet usage and ad inventory.
+• Increased Supply: Many people receive new devices (phones, tablets, laptops) as gifts in late December, leading to a surge in internet usage and ad inventory supply.

 4. The “End of Quarter” Drop